samsung-cnct/k2/Documentation/kraken-configs/container.md

 | type | Optional | String | Type of docker installation.
 If not specified distro is assumed. |
 | url | Depends | String | If type is not distro, URL where the installation medium can be found |

 Type may be one of [distro, tgz].
 If type is distro then the distribution provided installation of docker will be used.
 If type is tgz then url must be a valid url pointing to a gzipped tarball containing a single directory.
-The contents of the directory must include all binaries needed to install the container runtime.
-Those binaries will be placed in /opt/cnct/bin and systemd drop-ins will be generated to start the container runtime.
+The contents of the directory must include all binaries needed to install the container runtime. __These binaries will be placed in /opt/cnct/bin__ and systemd drop-ins will be generated to start the container runtime.

 # Example 1
 ```yaml